harrlol/XVTools/README.md

-Ex Vivo internal API application for running InferCNV on Microsoft compute.
-Using this requires MSR credentials and Azure to be already setup.
+Ex Vivo internal API application for running various bioinformatic utilities on Microsoft compute.
+Using this requires MSR credentials and Azure to be already setup, and sometimes valid access to the Terra service accounts.

 ## Installation and Usage
 - Data folder should either be 1) a folder of h5ad's, or 2) a folder of sample folders each containing the necessary infercnv files for each sample.
 Tree structure shown below.